“Jesus on the Beach” | A Retro Religious Satire for the End Times | by Joan Seed

 Desciption

 Jesus on the Beach is a bold, satirical mixed media collage by Joan Seed, blending 1960s retro surrealism with contemporary religious critique.
-This visually arresting work places a classical Christ figure amidst a sun-drenched beach scene — flanked by Speedos, smudged makeup, and spiritual ambiguity.
+This visually arresting work places a classical Christ figure amidst a sun-drenched beach scene — flanked by speedos, smudged makeup, and spiritual ambiguity.

-Witty, unsettling, and strikingly composed, the piece interrogates cultural mythmaking, performative martyrdom, and the commercialization of belief systems.
+Witty, unsettling, and strikingly composed, the piece interrogates cultural myth-making, performative martyrdom, and the commercialization of belief systems.
 It’s a fearless homage to anti-dogma, perfect for collectors and designers seeking artwork that speaks loudly, laughs irreverently, and challenges convention.

 ——————————————————————————————————-